ELProfeessor/Discord-messages-delete/README.md

- This Script will skip deleting your messages in channels or DMs you pick
+ This Script will wipe your messages and skip deleting your messages in channels or DMs you pick

  Supports multiple conversations to keep (Just add more IDs to EXCLUDED_CHANNEL_IDS) Automatically skips those conversations while deleting everything else